-This Asian BBQ Chicken recipe is always on my most-requested list!
-That may be because I make it so often for company.
-And that may be because it’s always a reliable hit.
-It’s one of the very first recipes I ever posted here on the blog and it was long overdue for a photo makeover!
-If you haven’t discovered this one, then definitely put it on your to-make list.
-And check out my recommendations for side dishes at the end of this post, because it’s so, so great with a yummy rice dish, and I’ve got several for ya!
+This Asian BBQ Chicken recipe is always on my most-requested list.
+I often make it for company because it’s such a reliable hit.
+If you haven’t discovered this one, then definitely put it on your to-make list!
+Chicken thighs soak up a great marinade with flavors including soy sauce, brown sugar, lime juice, garlic and ginger.
+Make sure to check out my recommendations for side dishes at the end of this post, because it’s especially great with some of our coordinating rice sides.

 One of the reasons I love this chicken is that it can be served with so many things.
 You can go Asian-ish, or Thai-ish, or Polynesian-ish.